Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 3. Run the game by executing the `main.py` file in the command line.

 **Development Team:**
-As we move towards the alpha version, we will conduct a final review with testers to implement necessary adjustments based on their feedback, ensuring that all gameplay elements are operational and polished for the official launch.
+As we move towards the alpha version, we need to ensure that all features are functional and ready for testing, incorporating feedback from testers to enhance overall gameplay.
+Please review and confirm that all gameplay elements are operational.
 - Project Manager: Sync
 - Game Designer: Lyra
 - Dialogue Writer: Vox